 Independent research in specified areas, which may require the presentation of a paper with its oral defense.

 Each course may be taken to a maximum of six units.
 Maximum credit six units of 700 applicable on a master's degree.

-- A. Studio Art in Painting
+A. Studio Art in Painting

-- B. Studio Art in Sculpture

-- C. Studio Art in Printmaking
+E Studio Art in Crafts

-- D. Studio Art in Ceramics
+B. Studio Art in Sculpture C. Studio Art in Printmaking D. Studio Art in Ceramics

-- E. Studio Art in Crafts

-- F. Studio Art in Graphic Communication
+F. Studio Art in Graphic Communication

-- G. Studio Art in Environmental Design
+G. Studio Art in Environmental Design

+716. Individual Research Problems in Sculpture (3) Prerequisite: Art 616 (six units).

+Graduate research problems including independent research in sculpture.
+Projects will be determined by the individual student in conference with the instructor.
+Maximum credit

-760. (292E.)
-Seminar in Modern Art (3)
+760. Seminar in Modern Art (3)

-Prerequisite: Art 557
+Prerequisite: Art 557.

 Studies in problems of the development of art styles or important artists within broad limits of modern art.

-761. Seminar in American Art (3)

-Prerequisite: Art 560.
+761. Seminar in American Art (3) Prerequisite: Art 560.
 Problems in the development of art styles or important artists in America.

-767. (292F.)
-Seminar in Primitive Art (3)

-Prerequisites: Art 158 and 258.
+767. Seminar in Primitive Art (3) Prerequisites: Art 158 and 258.

 Studies in problems of the development of art styles or important artists within broad limits of primitive art.

-769. (292A.)
-Seminar in Ancient Art (3)
+769. Seminar in Ancient Art (3)

 Prerequisites: Art 258 and 567 or 568.

 Studies in problems of the development of art styles or important artists within broad limits of ancient art.

-771. (292B.)
-Seminar in Medieval Art (3)

-Prerequisites: Art 258 and 259.
+771. Seminar in Medieval Art (3) Prerequisites: Art 258 and 259.

 Studies in problems of the development of art styles or important artists within broad limits of medieval art.

-773. (292C.)
-Seminar in Renaissance Art (3)
+773. Seminar in Renaissance Art (3)

 Prerequisites: Art 258 and 259.

 Studies in problems of the development of art styles or important artists within broad limits of renaissance art.

-775. (292D.)
-Seminar in Barogue and Rococo Art (3) Prerequisites: Art 258 and 259.
+775. Seminar in Baroque and Rococo Art (3)

+Prerequisites: Art 258 and 259.

 Studies in problems of the development of art styles or important artists within broad limits of baroque and rococo art.
-785. (222.)
-Seminar in Art Education (3) Prerequisite: Fifteen upper division units in art.
+785. Seminar in Art Education (3) Prerequisite: Fifteen upper division units in art.
 Historic and current art education philosophies.
-790. (290.)
-Seminar in Bibliography and Research Methods (2) Introduction to research methods and materials, compiling of a specialized bibliography, preparatory to writing a master's thesis.
-798. (298.)
-Special Study (1-3) Cr/NC
+790. Seminar in Bibliography and Research Methods (2) Introduction to research methods and materials, compiling of a specialized bibliography, preparatory to writing a master's thesis.
+798. Special Study (1-3) Cr/NC Individual study.

-Individual study.
 Maximum credit six units.

-Prerequisite: Consent of the staff; to be arranged with department chairman and the instructor. - 799A.
-(299.)
+Prerequisite: Consent of the staff; to be arranged with department chair and the instructor.
+799A.
 Thesis or Project (3) Cr/NC Prerequisites: An officially appointed thesis committee and advancement to candidacy.
-Preparation of a project or thesis for a master's degree. - 799B.
-Thesis or Project Extension (0) Cr/NC Prerequisite: Prior registration in Thesis 799A with an assigned grade symbol of SP Registration required in any semester or term following assignment of SP in Course 799A in which the student expects to use the facilities and resources of the university; also student must be registered in the course when the completed thesis or project is granted final approval.
+Preparation of a project or thesis for a master's degree.
+799B.
+Thesis or Project Extension (0) Cr/NC Prerequisite: Prior registration in Thesis 799A with an assigned grade symbol of SP.
+Registration required in any semester or term following assignment of SP in Course 799A in which the student expects to use the facilities and resources of the university; also student must be registered in the course when the completed thesis or project is granted final approval.